How much deposit do I need to buy a house?

 2. Find the shortcuts

-Take a look at our life hacks for saving a house deposit, for example saving in a lifetime ISA could mean it takes you 25% less time to reach your target because the government tops-up your savings.
+Take a look at our life hacks for saving a house deposit, for example saving in a lifetime ISA could mean it takes you 25% less time to reach your target because of the generous government bonus.

 3. Do the maths